Hushcoder/Hushcoder/README.md

 Welcome to my profile!
 I'm passionate  and entusiastis about  software development, Machine Learning, Data Science, Computer Vision, NLP .
 With a blend of creativity and technical expertise, I love building solutions that make a positive impact.

-💻  Versed with Languages Like Python, C++ , C ,java and Machine Learning , Computer vision , NLP , HTML,CSS,Javascript .
+💻  Versed with Languages Like Python, C++ , C ,java and holds experience in Machine Learning , Computer vision , NLP , HTML,CSS,Javascript .
 🎓 2nd year student pursuing Bachelors in Artificial Intelligence and Machine Learning.
 🌱 At present exploring Deep Learning, Backend Development in Django.
 📫 You can reach me at chauhanvi360@gmail.com  .